kevinyu609866/NBA/README.md

 The training data was scraped from https://www.basketball-reference.com/leagues/ The y-labels were distributed as a metric of how many games were on, with -1's indiciating not making playoffs entirely.

+The model correctly predicted 13/16 teams that made the 2020-2021 playoffs, with the 2 of the 3 teams that were incorrectly predicted being play-in teams.
+The model also correctly predicted the top performing teams in the playoffs, including predicting the eventual victor (Milwaukee Bucks) to be within the top 2 teams.